 The same is true for mortgages.
 Different loans pay different amounts of commission to mortgage brokers.
 And this can create a bias towards particular loans (or lenders, if those lenders give that broker favourable terms).

-There are only a few mortgage brokers in Australia who refund commission – and only one truly independent broker who refunds 100% commission.
+There are only a few mortgage brokers in Australia who refund commission.
 Hopefully there will be more in the years to come.

 Can you avoid commission by going direct to a bank or lender?

 No. Lenders will not bite the hand that feeds them by undercutting their sales force (external brokers all over the country).
 Providing you with a discount would upset every mortgage broker who recommends their loans on a commission basis.
-And, because few people know about how commission is paid, they happily keep the money they save from you cutting out the broker.
+And, because they need to provide the loan service if you go direct, they use the money they save to provide the service.